Top 11 Breathtaking Games Like "Skyrim"

 When it comes to graphics, it looks very dated by today‘s standards, but you have to remember this game came way back in 2006.
 However, you can improve your experience by installing various graphics mods available on Mod DB and Nexus Mods.

-Deilervance has a steep learning curve.
-You’ll be spending the first few hours in figuring out its mechanics.
+You’ll be spending the first few hours figuring out the controls.
 It can be frustrating at times, but don't let these minute niggles keep you from playing one of the most underrated games of 2018.

 Red Dead Redemption 2 went a step further with the formula of complex storytelling.
 The amount of work and dedication it must have taken isn’t fathomable.